J. J. Donovan: Participation in railroad business

 In 1890, Donovan worked as chief engineer at the Fairhaven & Southern Railroad, which started plotting the line from Vancouver, British Columbia, to Portland, Oregon, and to Spokane, Washington.
 When the construction of 80 mi of track was completed, the road was bought by the Great Northern Railway, and Donovan quit.

 In 1891, the Bellingham Bay & Eastern Railroad Company was formed by Montana capital.
 Donovan worked there as an engineer during the time of its expansion from Fairhaven to Whatcom and to Wickersham, where it connected with the Northern Pacific Railway.

 In 1898, as general superintendent and chief engineer of the Bellingham Bay & British Columbia Railroad, Donovan expanded the line to Spokane.
-Under his management, by 1903 the railroad had 40 mi of track in operation, 15 mi under construction, and roughly 300 miunder survey.
+Under his management, by 1903 the railroad had 40 mi of track in operation, 15 mi under construction, and roughly 300 mi under survey.
 Donovan actively lobbied to connect Bellingham with Canada.
 After his first attempt failed, Seattle was chosen over Bellingham to be the terminal stop.